-You arrive late to class ...
+You arrive late to class . . .

 Go to your assigned classroom and sign-in on the tardy log form and completely fill out the required information.
 If you have a pass from the office or a teacher, leave the pass with the teacher in addition to signing-in on the tardy log.
+Multiple tardies can result in after-school detention or another consequence.

-If you arrive late to class more than 30 minutes late...
+If you arrive late to class more than 30 minutes late ...